Updating Git Project Structure

 create mode 100644 templates/.gitkeep

-Now I am all done with updating my project with a new desired structure in place without losing anything other than what I hopefully intended.
+Now, I am updating my project with a new desired structure without losing anything other than what I intended.
 So, you can now push those changes up to the updating-structure branch.

 Let’s ensure our git remote is still in place before doing so: